maddevsio/android-ci-cd/README.md

     ```
     GitHub --> Settings --> Secrets --> Actions --> New repository secret
     ```
-    > In the key field paste `KEYSTORE` in the value field paste your signing key encoded to base64.
+    > In the key field paste `KEYSTORE` in the value field paste your `my-release-key.keystore` encoded to base64.

 ##### Environment variables